-It rained all through the night and the sky was beginning to clear when I got up at 4:30 AM.
-While driving down the highway on my way to Richmond, the rain started again in Delta but by the time I got to the Massey Tunnel, the sky began to clear.
+It rained all through the night, and the sky was beginning to clear when I got up at 4:30 AM.
+While driving to Richmond, the rain started again, but when I got to the Massey Tunnel, the sky began to clear.

 I arrived at the Steveston Community Centre just before the walk started and was happy to see some of my friends but was sad to see that Colby, the black lab, wasn’t able to join us.
-Denise explained that the recent heat wave was too much for him, so she left him at home.
-But she also said that Colby had collapsed a few weeks ago during one of the scheduled walks but I never got a chance to talk with her again during the actual walk (she’s a faster walker than me).
+Denise explained that the recent heatwave was too much for him, so she left him at home.
+But she also said that Colby had collapsed a few weeks ago during one of the scheduled walks, but I never got a chance to talk with her again during the actual hike (she’s a faster walker than me).

-There were more than 40 of us walking and we completed the 10 KM under mostly cloudy skies.
+There were more than 40 of us walking, and we completed the 10 KM under mostly cloudy skies.
 About half-way, we met Casper, the camera-shy, Samoyed dog.
 At least, he looked like a Samoyed.
-My first dog was a Samoyed (1970) but I only had him for a few months.
-But he was a much larger dog than Casper, so I may be mistaken on Casper’s breed.
+My first dog was a Samoyed (1970), but I only had him for a few months.
+But he was a much larger dog than Casper so that I might be wrong on Casper’s breed.

 Lighthouse Park Walk – West Vancouver (July 2, 2018)

-I was just getting over my stomach flu and thought that the 10 KM route might be too much for me, so I decided to do the 5 KM route.
-However, after 2.5 KM, I decided to stop walking for fear that the sudden bursts of gas exiting my body might turn out to be something that’s too nasty to describe in polite terms.
-I took a number of short video clips along the way.
+I was getting over my stomach flu and thought that the 10 KM route might be too much for me, so I decided to do the 5 KM route.
+However, after 2.5 KM, I decided to stop walking for fear that the sudden bursts of gas exiting my body might turn out to be too nasty to describe in polite terms.
+I took several short video clips along the way.

 Here’s a video clip: Lighthouse Park Walk